 The IIRP uses American Psychological Association (APA) writing style for presenting ideas and data, formatting papers, and citing sources in student assignments and scholarly publications.
 Learning to use APA style correctly will enable you to credit your sources accurately.

 - IIRP Graduate School Writing & APA Style Guidelines

 - Publication Manual of the American Psychological Association, 7th edition

 See our APA Writing Guidelines & Help page for additional APA learning tools.

 - APA adapts some reference formats for legal sources (Congressional documents, court opinions, statues, legislative and administrative/executive materials) from the latest edition of The Bluebook: A Uniform System of Citation.
-See Appendix 7.1: References to Legal Materials in the APA Publication Manual for details.
+See Chapter 11: Legal References in the APA Publication Manual for details.